The legacy of a beloved volunteer

 Kathy was advised to attend the program at least three times each week.
 And though she was the only woman in those early days — and at least a decade younger than many of the other participants — she came to rely on them to get her through the toughest of times.
 “These guys became friends to me,” she says.
 “We’re all in the same boat and share a special bond.”

 Kathy also became close with the program’s care providers.
-Mary Miller, an exercise physiologist, has worked with Kathy since her first day in the rebab program, and the two women now consider themselves close friends.
+Mary Miller, an exercise physiologist, has worked with Kathy since her first day in the rehab program, and the two women now consider themselves close friends.
 She says caring for Kathy throughout the past 25 years has been rewarding and, at times, challenging.

-“Kathy entered her first exercise session in a wheelchair after having suffered a devasting heart attack and complication-filled hospital stay,” Miller says.
+“Kathy entered her first exercise session in a wheelchair after having suffered a devastating heart attack and complication-filled hospital stay,” Miller says.
 “From that first session, it became clear that she had amazing support from her husband and children.
 And with the rest of her large family at home all pulling for her, she made slow and steady progress.”

 25 years and 3 grandchildren later